7 Causes of Pain in the Upper Arm

 7 Causes of Upper Arm Pain

 Tendonitis refers to an overuse injury that affects the tendons.
-Tendons are tough, fibrous tissue that connect muscles and bones together.
+Tendons are tough, fibrous tissue that connects muscles and bones together.
 When you engage in activities that put repeated stress on your muscles, tendons, and ligaments, you can start to feel sore.
-Repetitive movements can also lead to tendonitis and tiny tears in the tendons that support your upper arm.
+Repetitive movements can also lead to tendonitis and tiny tears in the tendons that support your upper arm and shoulder, like with swimmer’s shoulder.
 A bicep tendon injury like biceps tendonitis can also affect your shoulder or elbow joint, causing serious pain and swelling in the area.
 Athletes who play baseball, tennis, or golf can develop tendonitis from the repetitive motions required in these sports.

 Osteoarthritis is the most common form of arthritis, which occurs due to general wear and tear on the joints as you age.
 Osteoarthritis causes the cartilage that supports your joints to break down over time, leading to bones rubbing against one another.
-If you develop osteoarthritis in your shoulders or elbows, it can cause pain and discomfort in your arms.
+If you develop elbow or shoulder arthritis, it can cause pain and discomfort in your arms as well.
 You may notice that your upper arm pain worsens with certain movements or activities when you have arthritis.
 Osteoarthritis commonly causes stiffness and swelling in the area around the affected joints, so your shoulder, arm, or elbow may feel especially sore and uncomfortable.

 A dislocated joint can cause sudden and extreme pain in and around the area.
 The arm relies on three main joints for motion and support: the shoulder, elbow, and wrist.
 A dislocation to any one of these can make certain movements and activities incredibly painful or even impossible.
 When the humerus, or upper arm bone, pops out of the socket of the shoulder joint, you will need to see a doctor to have it popped back into place.
 A dislocated joint should be treated as soon as possible to avoid any additional damage to surrounding muscles, ligaments, and tendons.